FAQs

 2. Centrifugation

-The blood is placed into a sealed PRO-PRP device and centrifuged under a precise, validated protocol.
+The blood is placed into a sealed PRO-PRP device and centrifuged for 5 minutes under a precise, single-spin protocol.

 3. PRP Extraction

-The concentrated platelet-rich layer is separated from red and white cells.
+The concentrated platelet-rich layer is separated from red and white blood cells.

 4. Injection

-PRP is then carefully re-injected into the targeted site under aseptic conditions.
+PRP is then carefully re-injected into the target site under aseptic conditions.